On-Premises to Cloud Email Migration Guide

 First, some back story.
 The Bird Cloud service was created in 2014 out of the enormous success of the On-Premises Momentum MTA solution.
 Momentum sits at the core of the Bird Cloud, providing high-speed delivery and traffic shaping for thousands of customers on the cloud service.
 Because of this, Momentum receives a large portion of our engineering attention, but the results of that work are often buried in performance improvements that don’t get a great deal of press.
 Momentum customers see the benefits of this work every time a new public release of Momentum is published.

 This does NOT mean that Bird is just “Momentum in the Cloud”.
 MessageBird is much more than that and can have added benefits for customers who choose to migrate or use them in a hybrid approach.
+These benefits stem from our modern cloud-based email API architecture, which provides capabilities not available in traditional on-premises solutions.
 In addition, we have made it very easy for PowerMTA customers to migrate or use PowerMTA with Bird in a hybrid configuration as well.
 The rest of this document will describe in detail how you can migrate your message streams from Momentum or PowerMTA to the Bird Cloud service.

 There are really two separate scenarios to consider when migrating to Bird from Momentum or PowerMTA.

-1. You are ready to leave the on-premises world entirely, shut down your physical data centers and no longer manage any on-premises MTA directly.
+You are ready to leave the on-premises world entirely, shut down your physical data centers and no longer manage any on-premises MTA directly.
 This means eliminating Momentum or PowerMTA from your deployment and sending messages directly to SparkPost for message handling.
-Or
+Before decommissioning your on-premises infrastructure, ensure you have comprehensive database backups of all critical systems, especially if you're running PostgreSQL databases that contain important historical data or configurations.

 …then you want to forward the other messages on to Bird for onward message handling.